If you have a pest problem, before calling in the pros first learn what

 a checkup a year after the treatment and whenever you detect evidence of

 termite activity.
-Many companies will encourage you to pay an annual fee
+Many companies will encourage you to pay additional annual

 of the initial treatment charge, but some charge a fixed annual fee regardless